 A woman killed.
-A cop shot.
+An officer shot.
 And no one legally responsible.

 “There’s a gunfight, but no one is criminally responsible,” said Michael Mannheimer, a law professor at Northern Kentucky University.
 “As unfortunate and as strange as that sounds.”

 On Wednesday, the announcement that the officers who shot Taylor would not face charges set off demonstrations around the country.
-In Louisville, two police officers were shot on Wednesday night.
-One officer was struck in the hip, treated and released from the hospital Thursday while the other was in stable condition after an injury to the abdomen.
-Police arrested a suspect, but declined to comment about the motive for the shootings.
+In Louisville, two police officers were shot Wednesday night.
+One officer was struck in the hip and was treated and released from the hospital Thursday.
+The other was in stable condition after an injury to the abdomen.
+Police arrested a suspect but declined to comment about the motive for the shootings.

 Taylor’s mother, Tamika Palmer, posted an illustration of her daughter on Instagram and wrote in the caption “#ThesystemfailedBreonna.”

-Legal experts said that the failures that led to Taylor’s death appeared to begin long before the police officers arrived at her apartment.
-They said a major cause was the Louisville police’s decision to seek a “no-knock” search warrant for her Taylor’s apartment, allowing them to enter without announcing themselves as police.
+Legal experts said that the failures that led to Taylor’s death appear to have begun long before the police officers arrived at her apartment.
+They said a major cause was the Louisville police’s decision to seek a “no-knock” search warrant for Taylor’s apartment, allowing them to enter without announcing themselves as police.

-To justify the “no-knock” warrant, police had told a judge that they were investigating Taylor’s ex-boyfriend for drug trafficking, and that they believed the ex-boyfriend was receiving packages at her home.
+To justify the “no-knock” warrant, police had told a judge that they were investigating Taylor’s ex-boyfriend for drug trafficking and that they thought the ex-boyfriend was receiving packages of drugs at her home.
 They said they needed to enter without knocking because “these drug traffickers have a history of attempting to destroy evidence,” according to a copy of the application for the search warrant.

 The warrant was approved.

 That night, the three officers in plain clothes were sent to Taylor’s apartment.
-Daniel Cameron (R), the state attorney general, said that — although the warrant allowed them to enter without warning — the officers actually did knock and announce themselves as police.
+Daniel Cameron (R), Kentucky’s attorney general, said that although the warrant allowed them to enter without warning, the officers actually did knock and announce themselves as police.

 But Kenneth Walker, Taylor’s boyfriend, has said he didn’t hear that.
-He said he heard only knocking, and then somebody breaking down the door.
-He was registered to own a handgun, and fired it once at the intruders.
+He said he heard only knocking, and then the door being broken down.
+He had a registered handgun and fired it once at the intruders.

 Even after they fired back — missing Walker but striking Taylor, who was standing nearby — Walker said he did not know they were the police.